dylanfarrer/PDDL-problems/README.md

 - White-Black Puzzle (wb-pddl)
 - Warehouse Domain (ware-pddl)

-Additonal commentary in each pddl file
+Additional commentary in each pddl file

 To run a scenario:
 ```